kamranayub/kamranayub.github.io/input/posts/2020-10-07-hacktoberfest-can-i-ask-a-question.md.md

 When you ask questions while you are working on a larger contribution, it's like asking for the maintainer to fill in parts of the map of the cave, refill your flashlight batteries, and tell you, "This is the safe path through.
 Avoid this one, though!"

 That beats trying to find your way around when your flashlight is dead!
+And it results in more agreeable outcome for everyone.

 ## Always Be Asking

-At some point, I'd be **surprised** if you didn't have a question about a new codebase.
+I'd be **surprised** if you didn't have a question about a new codebase.
+Actually, it would be unbelievable.
+Of course you will.

 I get it, though.
 You might be listening to that voice in your head, "You can't ask a question like this, it's a silly question, I will look like a fool, and what will they think of me?" **Don't listen!**